Saint Wenceslaus was born circa 907 near Prague in present-day Czech Republic.

 The tension between Drahomira and Ludmilla reached a boiling point when the former orchestrated the murder of the latter.
 Drahomira’s rule became increasingly oppressive in the name of young Wenceslaus.
 Recognizing the toll this was taking on his people, at 18, Wenceslaus overthrew his mother, taking the reins of the kingdom himself.

-As a monarch, Wenceslaus was a beacon of Christian values.
-Collaborating closely with the Church, he tirelessly worked to transform his pagan homeland.
+As a monarch, Wenceslaus collaborated closely with the Church.
+He tirelessly worked to transform his pagan homeland.
 Ending the persecution of Christians was top of his agenda, followed by constructing churches and recalling banished priests.
 His reign was marked by piety and philanthropy, earning him the affectionate title “Good King” from his subjects.

-Wenceslaus led a life of chastity, and his compassion for the downtrodden was unparalleled.
+Wenceslaus led a life of chastity, and his compassion for the downtrodden was well-known.
 Not only did he provide for the poor, but he also personally attended their funerals, freed captives, and visited prisons.
-His dedication to his faith was profound; he took upon himself tasks like preparing wheat for altar breads and pressing grapes for ceremonial wine.
+He took upon himself tasks like preparing wheat for altar breads and pressing grapes for ceremonial wine.
 Legend has it that in winter, he would traverse snowy terrains barefooted to churches, leaving a trail of bloodied footprints.

-Yet, in his final moments, Wenceslaus exemplified Christ-like forgiveness, pardoning his brother and praying for his salvation.
+In his final moments, Wenceslaus exemplified Christ-like forgiveness, pardoning his brother and praying for his salvation.
 His untimely death at 22 led to his canonization, making him the first Slav saint.
-Today, he stands as a symbol of hope and unity for the Czech Republic and is venerated as its national hero.
+Today, he is a symbol of hope for the Czech Republic and is venerated as its national hero.

-Saint Wenceslaus is not just the guardian of Bohemia, but also the patron saint for brewers and Moravia.
+Saint Wenceslaus is not just the patron of Bohemia, but also the patron for brewers and Moravia.

 Love uCATHOLIC?